RealFlow/Swift-CheatSheet/README.md

   * Can occur captures self creating a strong reference cycle
   * Solution to use a "closure capture list"
-  * Declare captured reference to be a weak or unknown reference
+  * Declare captured reference to be a weak or unknown reference.
+Place the capture list before a closure’s parameter list and return type
     ```swift
     lazy var someClosure: (Int, String) -> String = {
       [unowned self, weak delegate = self.delegate!] (index: Int, stringToProcess: String) -> String in